 Verse 5: Viodint chel tant: seeing all this.
 Doman, fieste pal Signôr: tomorrow (shall be a) feast for the Lord.

-Verse 6: Tal indoman a jevarin denant dì: they arose early the next morning; literally, the following day they arose before day.
+Verse 6: Tal indoman a jevarin denant dì: they arose early the next morning.
 Comodâsi a mangjâ e a bevi: to sit down to eat and drink.
 Jevâ sù par divertîsi: to get up and have a good time; to arise and enjoy oneself.
 The people got up to sing and dance.

 Vocabulary: spesseâ (to make haste, to hurry up), lâ jù (to go down), fâ saltâ fûr di (to bring out of), lâ vie di cjâf (to take leave of one’s senses, to lose control of oneself), coventâ (to be necessary, to be needed), lâ fûr de strade (to go off the way; to sin), il vidiel (calf), il metal (metal), fondût (molten), butâsi in genoglon (to go down on one’s knees), ufrî (to offer), il sacrifici (sacrifice), tirâ fûr di (to bring out of), zontâ (to add), tignî di voli (to keep an eye on), cjaviestri (stubborn), fûr di misure (exceedingly, beyond measure), lassâ (to leave), montâ sù une fumate (to become angered), fruçâ (to destroy), cence remission (without reserve, without holding back), il popul (people), grant (great).